"crumbs of lost material add up to a feast of waste at the end of

 watering plants etc.

-This uses up the cold water in hot water line and brings the hot
+This uses up the cold water in the hot water line and brings the hot

 closer to where it will be needed.
 After the essential hot water